AnyChart/docs.anychart.com/Basic_Charts_Types/JumpLine_Chart.md

 yScale.inverted(true);
 ```

-And here is the demonstration of Y Scale inversion on the Single-series sample:
+And here is the demonstration of Y Scale inversion on the Multi-series sample:

-{sample}BCT\_JumpLine\_Chart\_05{sample}
+{sample}BCT\_JumpLine\_Chart\_04{sample}

 ### Minimum and Maximum

-When you set the data for your chart, the min amd max values of this chart axes are set automatically.
+When you set the data for your chart, the min and max values of this chart axes are set automatically.
 Though, it is possible to force them and set custom axes extreme values.
 Use the {api:anychart.scales.Linear#maximum}maximum(){api} and {api:anychart.scales.Linear#minimum}minimum(){api} methods to set max and min values for each axis.

 ```
 var yScale = chart.yScale();